-- Offering more oven space.
+- Increased oven space.
 While it's possible to find a

 than the other.
-With a dual wall oven, you can actually double your oven space.
+With a double wall oven, you can actually increase your oven space.

-- Providing the most flexibility based on your cooking style.
-Those who want two ovens don't need to add extra burners, and on the other hand, those who desire extra burners don't necessarily need additional oven space.
-Similarly, many people prefer cooking with a gas range and an electric oven, which is easy to do with two separate appliances, while finding a dual-fuel range can be difficult, and these are often prohibitively expensive.
+- Those who want two ovens don't need to add extra burners.
+On the other hand, those who desire extra burners don't necessarily need additional oven space.
+Similarly, many people prefer cooking with a gas range and an electric oven, which is easy to do with two separate appliances.
+Finding a dual-fuel range can be difficult, and these are often prohibitively expensive.

 Layout Considerations for Wall Ovens

-While not necessarily a pro or con of either option, it's important to consider your layout if you plan on installing a wall oven and cooktop.
-While you can have more flexibility when it comes to design since your stove top and oven can be set in separate areas, it's important to keep the kitchen workflow in mind.
+While not necessarily a pro or con of either option, it's important to consider your layout if you plan on installing a wall oven and a cooktop.
+While you can have more flexibility when it comes to design since your stovetop and oven can be set in separate areas, it's important to keep the kitchen workflow in mind.
 Most kitchen designers adhere to a design rule known as the "kitchen triangle."
-This rule states that the spaces between your range, refrigerator and sink should form a triangle, with each leg measuring between 4 and 9 feet and the sum of all sides being no more than 26 feet long.
+This rule states that the space between your range, refrigerator, and sink should form a triangle, with each leg measuring between four and nine feet and the sum of all sides being no more than 26 feet long.
 Also, kitchen islands should never intersect any leg by more than 12 inches.

-When working with a separate oven and cooktop, the kitchen island rule should apply to the stove top, but the oven should still be located within 2 to 3 feet of the cooktop area to ensure the kitchen is as functional as possible.
+When working with a separate oven and cooktop, the kitchen island rule should apply to the stovetop — but the oven should still be located within two to three feet of the cooktop — to ensure the kitchen is as functional as possible.

 Choosing the Right Option for Your Kitchen

-There is no single answer when it comes to whether a range or a separate oven and cooktop is better.
-Ultimately, you'll need to take your budget, layout and cooking needs into consideration.
+There's no single answer when it comes to whether a range or a separate oven and cooktop is better for your kitchen design.
+Ultimately, you'll need to take your budget, layout, and culinary needs into consideration.
 If you're on a tight budget, a range is almost always your best bet.
-If you're more concerned about making your kitchen as functional as possible, a separate oven and cooktop might be a good option.
-Even then, if you don't have the space to make the layout work comfortably, you may still find yourself better off with only a range.
+If you're more concerned about making your kitchen as functional as possible, a separate oven and cooktop might be worth considering.
+Even then, if you have the space to make the layout work comfortably, you might find that a range is still the best option.